Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/python programming.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/64a18209-a48b-4949-b047-1f65c30a03e8" />

+To get to this step in the lab, I opened my Cloud9 environment and used the terminal to check which versions of Python are installed.
+I ran commands like python --version, python2 --version, and python3 --version to see the outputs.
+This helped me confirm that Python 3.8.20 is available for writing and running modern Python code, while Python 2.7.18 is also installed but mostly outdated.
+This step is useful to make sure I’m using the right version for my scripts.

+---

 ![WhatsApp Image 2025-11-26 at 21 15 27_e07f77d2](https://github.com/user-attachments/assets/bca10dd4-b867-4742-8d17-4bc604e7e378)
 ![WhatsApp Image 2025-11-26 at 21 19 03_1ca62ba9](https://github.com/user-attachments/assets/e288ff5c-1412-4d19-b2cc-9085720dd393)